 People who genuinely care about interactions between other human beings may find themselves right at home running an online dating consulting agency.
 These business owners will meet with clients to help them write and edit their dating profiles, craft written responses, and even take pictures for their profiles.

 Costs are pretty low to start, mainly just requiring a computer and a personal website.
-Profits for this business are definitely impressive, reaching as high as 95% on services.
+This is one of several low-cost business ideas with high profit, reaching as high as 95% on services.

 Learn how to start an online dating consulting business.